-Many people are excited about the Model 3 because it will be Tesla’s first car for an everyday buyer, extending outside of the company’s past upper class target consumer.
+The Model 3 will be Tesla’s first car for the everyday buyer, extending outside of the company’s past upper class target consumer.
 The car is expected to be sold at $35,000 before incentives and tax credits, and it will be the first of Tesla’s offerings to rival its more economical competitors in price such as the Nissan Leaf and Chevy Volt.

 Roughly half a million preorders have been made for the Model 3 following the announcement of the economical Tesla offering in 2016.
 The question for most interested buyers lies around when Elon Musk’s latest product will actually come to market.
 Though many have heard promises of the car reaching their driveways in 2017, the majority of preorders for the Model 3 won’t likely be filled until 2018.